 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to many of the items mentioned to today’s article.
+Below you will find the items mentioned to today’s article.
 Use this as a starting point to build your own Ammo Can First Aid Kit!

 MTM Ammo Can: I love these Ammo Cans.
 They are light weight yet strong plus they are stackable and easy to carry.
-At $13.99, the price is right and perfect for a portable first aid kit.
+The price is right and perfect for a portable first aid kit.
 Don’t forget the Emergency First Aid Kit Sticker!

 Living Ready Pocket Manual – First Aid: Fundamentals for Survival: Whether you are miles from help or immersed in an urban disaster situation, every second counts during a medical emergency.
 This book will help you take quick, effective action to stabilize the situation.
 One of the best things about this book (other than the information, of course) is it’s size.
 It is small enough to keep in your bug-out-bag and also in your first aid kit.